Join us for Advent, a season of expectant waiting and hope.

 Sundays in Christmas

-We offer three worship opportunities on Christmas Eve – join us for one or all of these services!
+We offer two worship opportunities on Christmas Eve – join us for one or both of these services!

 A worship experience intended especially for children and their families, giving us the opportunity to watch the nativity story unfold before our very eyes and ring jingle bells in celebration.
-The Alleluia Choir will sing, and battery operated candles will be used.
+The Alleluia Choir and Choristers will sing, and we’ll have both regular and battery-operated candles available.
 This service will also be available via livestream.

-A traditional and festive time of worship, with music led by the Youth Choir and Choristers.
+A traditional and festive time of worship, with music led by the Youth Choir and Chancel Choir.
 This service will also be available via livestream.